 - Yawning very often

-Later symptoms, which can be more intense, begin after the first day or so.
+Later symptoms, which can be more intense, begin after the first day.
 They include:

 - Abdominal cramping